YuriKun11/Projects/README.md

-# Government Supply Inventory Management System (Confidential Project)
+# Supply Inventory Management System (Confidential Project)

 **⚠️ Note:** This is a private and highly confidential project developed for a government agency.
 Due to the sensitive nature of the system and data, the full source code and live deployment are not publicly accessible.
 This README is for portfolio and documentation purposes only.